Minimum Working Age by State — Complete Guide for 2025

 - More than 8 hours on a nonschool day,

-- Before 7 a.m. and after 7 p.m. (except between June 1 and Labor day — no work after 9 p.m.).
+- Before 7 a.m. and after 7 p.m. (except between June 1 and Labor Day — no work after 9 p.m.).

-- Motor-vehicle occupations.
+- Motor-vehicle driving,

-- Most coal mining jobs.
+- Most coal mining jobs,

-- Forest fire fighting, forest fire prevention, timber tract, forestry service, logging, and sawmilling occupations.
+- Forest fire fighting, forest fire prevention, timber tract, forestry service, logging, and sawmilling occupations,

 - Occupations involving exposure to radioactive materials and ionizing radiation.

-- Occupations dealing with the manufacture of brick, tile, and related products.
+- Occupations dealing with the manufacture of brick, tile, and related products,

-- Occupations involving the operation of power-driven tools (such as circular saws, band saws, guillotine shears, chain saws, etc.)
+- Occupations involving the operation of power-driven tools (such as circular saws, band saws, guillotine shears, chain saws, etc.),

 - Jobs related to trenching and excavation.